PandaSense/DataViewer/README.md

 # Configuration
 Usually you don't need to set DataViewer, but you always can find config information in {user.home}/.dataviewer/ folder include database and normal setting etc.

+# Declaration
+This project is just for learning and researching, some components come from other open source project and internet.

 # ScreenCapture

 ## DataViewer UI